ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Delete Login Profile
-Delete the password for the specified IAM user, which terminates the user's ability to access AWS services through the AWS Management Console.
+Deletes the password for the specified IAM user, which terminates the user's ability to access AWS services through the AWS Management Console.
 Parameter aws_iam_user_name is an IAM user name.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User` and `Example: AWS IAM: Delete User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User` and `Example: AWS IAM: Delete User For Artifact`.

-The workflow, `Example: AWS IAM: Delete Login Profile`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Delete Login Profile`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.